Compare international money transfer services to find lower fees and better exchange rates than their banking counterparts.

 Tips for picking up cash in the Philippines

 SafeTravel advises there is an extreme risk to your security throughout central and western Mindanao and its provinces.
-There is a very high risk of high threat of terrorist activity, kidnapping and violent clashes between the military/police and terrorist or rebel groups.
+There is a high threat of terrorist activity, kidnapping and violent clashes between the military/police and terrorist or rebel groups.
 These areas are extremely dangerous and you are advised not to travel there.

 In other areas of the Philippines, including Manila, there is still a risk to your safety due to the threat of terrorism, kidnapping and violent crime; so please exercise caution.